UWStout-CCDC/CTF-Writeups/README.md

 # University of Wisconsin-Stout Capture the Flag (CTF) Competitions

-Welcome to the official repository for the Capture the Flag (CTF) competitions hosted by the University of Wisconsin-Stout CCDL in partnership with CyROC.
+Welcome to the official repository for the Capture the Flag (CTF) competitions hosted by the Cyber@Stout's CCDL in partnership with CyROC.
 This repository includes resources, write-ups, and details about our CTF events.

 ## 📂 Repository Structure